jacknycz/nodal/next/NODAL_AI_INTRO.md

 - **Delete Functionality**: Animated delete buttons that appear on edge hover
 - **Connection Line**: Enhanced dragging connection line with better visibility and styling
 - **Edge Types**: Custom floating edge component with interactive elements
+- **Connection Mode** (new): start from any handle, then drop on entire node surface to connect; unrelated edges fade while connecting
+- **Handle Hitbox** (new): visual 16x16 handles with 32x32 click/touch target for easier interactions

 ---